K-ERA · Infectious Keratitis AI Research Network

 Focus disease

-The founding K-ERA benchmark was intentionally strict: white-light images only, patient-disjoint 5-fold splitting, visit-level prediction, and leakage-aware controls.
-Under that setup, performance remained modest, which is exactly why larger and more heterogeneous cohorts matter.
+The public benchmark is intentionally strict: white-light images only, patient-disjoint evaluation, visit-level prediction, and leakage-aware controls.

 101